Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

-Materials subject to bacteriological examination are collected in sterile dishes, accompanied by a label with the name of the subject and the name of the material.
-In the accompanying document (direction), it is necessary to indicate which department sends the material, full name. and age of the patient, proposed diagnosis, antibiotic therapy, date and hour of sampling.
+Materials to be examined are collected in sterile containers and accompanied by a label with the name of the person being examined and the name of the material.
+The accompanying document (referral) must indicate which department is sending the material, full name. and the patient’s age, presumed diagnosis, antibacterial therapy, date and hour of sample collection.

-The material is delivered in containers, excluding their overturning.
-During transportation, wetting of cotton plugs and freezing of the material are not allowed.
-The material is delivered within 1-2 hours after taking.
-If it is impossible to deliver within the specified time, the biomaterial is stored in a refrigerator (except for blood and material examined for the presence of meningococcus).
-If the sample delivery time is increased to 48 hours, transport media must be used.
+The material is delivered in containers, preventing them from tipping over.
+During transportation, wetting the cotton plugs and freezing the material are not allowed.
+The material is delivered within 1-2 hours after collection.
+If it is impossible to deliver within the specified time frame, the biomaterial is stored in the refrigerator (except for blood and material tested for the presence of meningococcus).
+When increasing the sample delivery time to 48 hours, it is necessary to use transport media.

 Knowledge of the optimal timing for taking material for research;

-Taking material, taking into account the place of maximum localization of the pathogen by releasing it into the environment;
+Taking material taking into account the place of maximum localization of the pathogen by releasing it into the environment;

-Microbiological examination of blood
+Microbiological blood test

 Microbiological examination of urine

-Microbiological examination of feces
+Microbiological examination of stool

 Microbiological examination of cerebrospinal fluid